The business world is changing rapidly. Does your employee handbook cover these emerging workplace issues?

-Many organizations issue an employee handbook, an official document that covers their policies on everything from computer use to vacation time.
-As new technologies and business-related laws take hold in the office, human resources departments must update those policies to reflect the most current trends.
+Many organizations issue an employee handbook, an official document that covers the company's policies on everything from computer use to vacation time.
+As new technologies and business laws take hold in offices, human resources departments must update those policies to reflect the trends.

-But this is easier said than done.
-A new survey by HR compliance resource XpertHR found that, although the majority of businesses (78 percent) have made revisions to their handbook within the last two years, the biggest challenge for 41 percent is continuing to keep their handbook up-to-date with an ever-changing workplace and workforce.
+This is easier said than done.
+A survey by HR compliance resource XpertHR found that, although 78% of businesses made revisions to their handbook within the previous two years, the biggest challenge for 41% was keeping their handbooks up to date with an ever-changing workplace and workforce.

-Though it may be a difficult task, it's an important one: Updating your handbook to include emerging laws and trends, even if they haven't affected your company yet, will help head off any confusion among employees should a situation arise.
+Though it may be a difficult task, it's an important one: Updating your handbook to include emerging laws and trends, even if they haven't affected your company yet, will help head off confusion among employees.
 Staying ahead of the curve can also help your business stay out of legal trouble.
-[Does Your Employee Handbook Need an Update?]

 "Handbooks can be an excellent tool to ensure consistency in employee management as well as to make sure that all employees and supervisors are familiar with their rights and obligations," Carter-Ward said.
 "However, improperly drafted handbooks can create potential liability for employers and leave them susceptible to employee legal claims based on the content of the handbook."